joehunterdev/react-complete-guide/readme.md

 - Remember: *you can only call state functions top level*

 #### Creating a Custom React Hook Function
+- Typically used to limit duplicated code
 - *use""* naming is a requirement
 - same syntax as a normal function (its just a function)

 #### Using Custom Hooks
 - Remember you need to tie a state to your hook exported from your custom hook.
-Will get imported
+Will get imported to caller.
+Think of it as the body.
 - To make this state available you can return it from your hook
+- With custom hooks you are “stepping outside React” to work with some external system

 - Look how lean:
 ```
 const ForwardCounter = () => {
  const counter = useCounter();